Corporate Governance

 - Information pertaining to the performance of duties by directors shall be recorded, retained and managed appropriately in accordance with the regulations for document management.
 The Company shall establish regulations for systems of information management and shall prepare a system for preventing leakage of confidential information of the DIC Group.

-- The Company shall formulate a risk management policy and shall identify, assess, prioritize and address any risks that may have a significant impact on management of the DIC Group.
+- The Company shall formulate a risk management policy and shall identify, assess, prioritize and address any risks that may have a significant impact on the management of the DIC Group.

 - The Company shall clarify important matters, including those pertaining to subsidiaries, that must be approved by or reported to the Company.